If I Attended Marshall College // Late 1930s

 Both the sweater and cameo necklace once belonged to my grandmother.
 The sweater, I’ve heard, she had since high school, and I’m so happy I get to wear it.
 It makes it easy to remember her.
 Everyone who knew both of us knew how much we looked alike.
 I’m just so thankful that I can remember her by wearing the clothes she left for my sisters and me.
 I never truly got to say goodbye, but I know I’ll see her again soon.
 And until then, I’ll don her fashionable attire with an abundance of joy, and then hand it all down to the next generation.
 You definitely had great taste in fashion, Grandmom!

 Heaven is a wonderful place and I’m glad that I can live there for eternity one day.
 And while yes, death is heartbreaking and depressing to us here still on Earth, I quickly remember that there is no death in Heaven, only life, beautiful and blissful life, where we know no trials, no pain. . .
-And no tormenting rollercoasters that make me infuriated, which I am quite pleased about.
+And no tormenting rollercoasters that make me infuriated.

 And lastly, to finish up this fashion post: